partic2/xplatj/README.md

 Linux is still not fully supported, but should be easy to do.
 The libgdx native libraries required by linux was also packed into jar file.

-### Two backend
+### Three backend
-You can switch the backend by modify the config file "$RESOURCE_DIR/flat" in generated package.
-The first word control the backend and can be one of gdx or sdl.
+You can switch the backend by modify the config file "$RESOURCE_DIR/flat") The first word control the backend and can be one of gdx ,webapp or sdl.

 When use gdx backend, xplatj load classfile refer by cfg.ini